DisasterIncarnate/steamtool/README.md

 Same as above but only lists games containing the text you specify.

-## When using --find or --exe all output will be prefixed with an Index number, this Index number is used for all other commands
+## When using --find and --exe all output will be prefixed with an Index number, this Index number is used for all other commands

 **--open Index**